Mold ruins award-winning HISD band's instruments

-SUGAR LAND, Texas (KTRK) --Imagine your instrument looking like a Chia pet.
+HOUSTON, Texas (KTRK) --Imagine your instrument looking like a Chia pet.
 That's exactly what happened to some Houston Independent School District students from Stephen F. Austin High School's "Sonic Boom" band.

 Mold caused thousands of dollars worth of damages.